-The Society has been collectiong photographs and ephemera relating to the area since 1989.
-We now have a collection of over 3000 images and many pices of archive material relating to the districts past.
+The Archive has been collectiong photographs and ephemera relating to the area since 1989.
+We now have a collection of over 4000 images and many pices of archive material relating to the districts past.

 We are always on the look out for new images.
 If you have any old photographs of Tow Law, we are always happy to recive copies.